AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 Presently, all Active fields must be mapped to some field from the source CSV.

 It so happens that sometimes a user does not want to map an Active field to a field specified in the CSV.
-In such cases, the user can map the Active field to the value&nbsp;**DontImportFromSource***. *Select this value from the drop-down list, when&nbsp;importing users from FTP and Box connectors.
+In such cases, the user can map the Active field to the value **DontImportFromSource**.
+Select this value from the drop-down list, when importing users from FTP and Box connectors.

 ## Custom Roles {#customroles}

-Add any field of your choice as part of your user information and click&nbsp;**Save**.
-After adding the fields, you can also cross check the availabilities of the fields in the&nbsp;**Edit users**&nbsp;dialog.&nbsp;
+Add any field of your choice as part of your user information and click **Save**.
+After adding the fields, you can also cross check the availabilities of the fields in the **Edit users** dialog.

 After adding the fields, you can notice that the fields marked with tick mark are sourced from data source or CSV as mentioned in the below snapshot.
-Administrator can edit these sourced fields by enabling or disabling the fields.&nbsp;
+Administrator can edit these sourced fields by enabling or disabling the fields.

 **Values for active fields in Captivate Prime**

-The values for active fields are fetched in the following ways:&nbsp;
+The values for active fields are fetched in the following ways:

-1. Captivate Prime application imports metadata from data sources associated with your account.&nbsp;
+1. Captivate Prime application imports metadata from data sources associated with your account.
-1. Metadata captured from the manually imported CSV file.&nbsp;
+1. Metadata captured from the manually imported CSV file.
 1. Learners fill up metadata when they log in
-1. Administrator enters data for the users.&nbsp;
+1. Administrator enters data for the users.

-Captivate Prime application creates user groups automatically, from these metadata.&nbsp;
+Captivate Prime application creates user groups automatically, from these metadata.

 **Add custom value**

 You can add custom value for user fields in the Internal and External user fields.

-To add&nbsp; custom values, follow these steps:
+To add  custom values, follow these steps:

 Custom fields can be added and deleted, they are applicable to all users.
 CSV fields can be enabled or disabled, they come into effect only when you upload CSV after making the modifications in Active fields.
 All internal active fields are applicable to all types of Internal users.
 External fields are applicable only to external users.
-If a custom field is present in CSV, on next upload it gets converted to a CSV field automatically and it is enabled.&nbsp;
+If a custom field is present in CSV, on next upload it gets converted to a CSV field automatically and it is enabled.

 ## Values for CSV fields {#valuesforcsvfields}